sasha-bogma/DataScienceCourse/README.md

 # datasciencecoursera
-It's a test repo for the Coursera Data Scientist’s Toolbox course
+This is a test repo for the Coursera Data Scientist’s Toolbox course